Atinuke-Manuels/js-basics/README.md

 ## Name 5 things Javascript can do.

--It can be used for arithmetic operations like addition and subtraction.
+- It can be used for arithmetic operations like addition and subtraction.
--It can be used to make a website interactive.
+- It can be used to make a website interactive.
--It can be used to develop games
+- It can be used to develop games
--It can be used to create mobile apps
+- It can be used to create mobile apps
--It can be used to build web servers.
+- It can be used to build web servers.

 ## When was ECMAScript first released ?